Friday, December 11, 2015

 Egyptology in 2015

-Dr. Otto Schaden past away this year.
-Most people will know him best as the discoverer of Valley of the Kings tomb Kv 63, but Dr Schaden's work in the Valley of the Kings also included clearing the tomb of King Ay, WV 23, and the tomb of Amemesses, KV 10.
+Dr. Otto Schaden passed away this year.
+Most people will know him best as the discoverer of the Valley of the Kings tomb KV 63, but Dr Schaden's work in the Valley of the Kings also included clearing the tomb of King Ay, WV 23, and the tomb of Amemesses, KV 10.

-In January an Egyptian fortress was discovered in the Sinai at Tell Habua near the Suez canal.
-The fort corresponds as belonging to the Way of Horus recorded in inscriptions on the walls at Karnak.
-A unique carved relief was discovered at Aswan this year depicting an unknown king making offerings to the god's Toth and Amun-Re.
-It is believed to be the first time the two god's have been depicted together.
+In January, an Egyptian fortress was discovered in the Sinai at Tell Habua near the Suez Canal.
+The fort is recorded as belonging to the Way of Horus, recorded in inscriptions on the walls at Karnak.
+A unique carved relief was discovered at Aswan this year, depicting an unknown king making offerings to the gods Toth and Amun-Re.
+It is believed to be the first time the two gods have been depicted together.

 It was unbelievably announced that Tutankhamun's mask had been damaged some months earlier and had its beard broken off.
-To make matters worse it was poorly glued back on, and now will be heading back into repair to remove the glue, and put the beard on properly.
-Soon archaeologists were met with the discovery of the tomb at Saqqara of an unknown queen named Khent-Kawes (III).
+To make matters worse, it was poorly glued back on, and now it will be heading back into repair to remove the glue and put the beard on properly.
+Soon, archaeologists were met with the discovery of the tomb at Saqqara of an unknown queen named Khent-Kawes (III).
 The tomb was found by the Czech mission headed by Miroslav Barta.
 It appears this queen might be the wife of the Fifth Dynasty King Neferirkare.

-Some scandal was aroused in the spring regarding the authenticity of the famous fresco of geese in the Cairo Museum.
+A scandal arose in the spring regarding the authenticity of the famous fresco of geese in the Cairo Museum.
 The geese are from the Third Dynasty mastaba of Nefermaat, a unique Old Kingdom tomb at Meidum.
-The theory certainly achieved the goal of getting press attention even if it received no merit.
+The theory certainly achieved the goal of getting press attention, even if it received no merit.

-This sites guide reviews have developed a nice audience with some of this years most popular reviews being, The Illustrated Guide to the Egyptian Museum in Cairo, and a rare copy of, The Luxor Museum of Ancient Egyptian Art.
-Articles from this site have also done well include, The Talatat Wall in the Luxor Museum, and the first edition of Tuesday's Egyptian shows promise.
+This site's guide reviews have developed a nice audience, with some of this year's most popular reviews being The Illustrated Guide to the Egyptian Museum in Cairo and a rare copy of The Luxor Museum of Ancient Egyptian Art.
+Articles from this site have also done well, The Talatat Wall in the Luxor Museum, and the first edition of Tuesday's Egyptian shows promise.

-A terrorist attack at Luxor this year did not harm the temple, or any bystanders, but is a reminder of the dangers faced by innocent Egyptians and visitors.
+A terrorist attack at Luxor this year did not harm the temple or any bystanders, but it is a reminder of the dangers faced by innocent Egyptians and visitors.
 Six tombs from Dynasty XXVI were found at Aswan beside the Aga Khan Mausoleum on Aswan's west bank.
-The tombs contain many artifacts though they were robbed in 2011 during the revolution.
+The tombs contain many artifacts, though they were robbed in 2011 during the revolution.

-It could be suggested that the biggest news in Egyptology this year came in late summer with well respected Egyptologist Nicholas Reeves announcement that he believed King Tutankhamun's tomb contains more chambers, and that Mr Reeves believes Nefertiti's burial is in one of them, and perhaps some of her daughters too.
-If Nefertiti is present I would suggest her daughter Meketaten will be with her.
+It could be suggested that the biggest news in Egyptology this year came in late summer with well-respected Egyptologist Nicholas Reeves' announcement that he believed King Tutankhamun's tomb contains more chambers, and that Mr Reeves believes Nefertiti's burial is in one of them, and perhaps some of her daughters too.
+If Nefertiti is present, I would suggest that her daughter Meketaten will be with her.

-The big runners for Egyptians this year include these two from the summer of 2014, "The Great Pharaoh Ramses and his time: Expo 86", and "Was King Hatshepsut the Original Owner of Theban Tomb 358?"
-At Giza the great pyramid has been under going a series of scans to see if there are anomalies such as hidden chambers.
-The scans taken at sunset and sunrise use infrared thermography to see the cooling and heating up of the pyramids blocks.
+The big runners for Egyptians this year include these two from the summer of 2014: "The Great Pharaoh Ramses and his time: Expo 86", and "Was King Hatshepsut the Original Owner of Theban Tomb 358?"
+At Giza, the Great Pyramid has been undergoing a series of scans to see if there are anomalies such as hidden chambers.
+The scans taken at sunset and sunrise use infrared thermography to see the cooling and heating up of the pyramid blocks.

 The ruins of a shrine built by the first king of the Thirtieth Dynasty, Nectanebo I, have been found under modern Cairo.
-The shrine is a small reminder of what was once the great city of Heliopolis that today with the exception of a Middle Kingdom obelisk of Senusert I, is completely lost to the city of Cairo
+The shrine is a small reminder of what was once the great city of Heliopolis, which, today, except for a Middle Kingdom obelisk of Senusert I, is completely lost to the city of Cairo

-Well it has been one of those years where technology both new and ancient come together to leave us with more questions than answers.
-This is of course only a short rundown of what was a rather full year in Egyptology.
+Well, it has been one of those years where technology, both new and ancient, comes together to leave us with more questions than answers.
+This is, of course, only a short rundown of what was a rather full year in Egyptology.

 Images:

-Photo of tomb of Sa-Mut-Courtesy of the Egyptian Antiquities Ministry
+Photo of the tomb of Sa-Mut-Courtesy of the Egyptian Antiquities Ministry

 Skeleton of Woseribre Senebkay- (Photo: Jennifer Wegner, Penn Museum)